bb-acarrera/PLUTO/docs/validatorConfig.md

  * "always": Always send a report (default)
  * "failed": Only send reports if the processing job failed
  * "warned": Send reports if the processing job failed, or if there were warnings or dropped rows

-## id
-A unique value to use for the reporters, so Pluto can properly hook up the UI properties to this config.
-Only needed if there are multiple reporters of the same plugin.

 ### smtpReporter
 The smtpReporter is a reporter plugin included with the default PLUTO that can be used to send email summaries of processed